matiasjrojas/cookunity/README.md

 }
 ```

-**Note**: as there was no country with more than one currency I added some as an example (GBP,EUR,CAD).
+**Note**: as there were no countries with more than one currency I added some as an example (GBP,EUR,CAD).
 These are fixed in the code but they can be removed if necessary.

 - **statistics**